 - The grade, mark, or other evaluation you received for each course or subject

 - Any degree, diploma, certificate, or other qualifications awarded for completion of studies.
 To be considered official, the transcript must contain the institution’s stamp or other certification that clearly indicates authenticity.
 In cases where the transcript is not in English, an original certified translation must accompany the official document.
 Note: Official copies of transcripts must be received before admissions will review your application.

 - Three (3) letters of reference sent directly to SIT from the reference writers.

 |Full-time degree programs beginning in fall 2020||Priority deadline January 31st, 2020.||Financial aid available on a rolling basis.
 Students must submit their enrollment deposit within two weeks of financial aid award notification.||March 30, 2020|

 |MA degree programs beginning in summer 2020||Priority deadline January 31st, 2020.||Financial aid available on a rolling basis.
 Students must submit their enrollment deposit within two weeks of financial aid award notification.||March 30, 2020|

 |CONTACT Summer Peacebuilding and Certificate Programs 2020||Priority deadline January 31st, 2020.||Students must submit $400 deposit within two weeks of being admitted.
 International students must submit full payment before receiving DS2019.||March 15, 2020|

 Admissions decisions are made on a rolling basis.
 Admissions decisions will be sent initially via email; an official paper copy will also be sent by mail.

-To secure your place in the incoming class, you must complete and return the Enrollment Form with your $400 nonrefundable deposit payment within two weeks of your financial award notification.
+To secure your place in the incoming class, log in to your application portal and click on Confirmation Materials, where you can pay your $400 nonrefundable deposit payment within two weeks of your financial award notification.

 Submitting Your Deposit: International Students